Cagni-class submarine: Ammiraglio Cagni

 On 5 or 6 October 1942, she sailed from La Maddalena to the South-Atlantic for her 1st Atlantic mission, against the convoy "TS 23".
 She crossed the Strait of Gibraltar on 12 October without any contact.
 But on 3 November, while submerged at daytime, she attacked and sank a 3,845 GRT Elder Dempster Lines motor ship Dagomba.
-On 29 November, while patrolling off Cape of Good Hope, Africa (in the immediate vicinity of Cape Town) she sank the 1,995 GRT Greek ship Argo.
+On 29 November, while patrolling off Cape of Good Hope, Africa (in the immediate vicinity of Cape Town), she sank the 1,995 GRT Greek ship Argo.

 On 3 January 1943, she attempted to re-arm by torpedo transfer on Tazzoli, but failed due to adverse weather conditions.

-But she was successfully fuelled on 13 January, with 45 tonnes of fuel by a German submarine.
+But she was successfully fuelled on 13 January with 45 tonnes of fuel by a German submarine.

-On 15 February, in the Bay of Biscay, she was attacked from the air, by bombs and machine-gun fire, that led to the death of Sergeant Gunner Michelangelo Cannistraro.
+On 15 February, in the Bay of Biscay, she was attacked from the air by bombs and machine-gun fire, leading to the death of Sergeant Gunner Michelangelo Cannistraro.

 This single mission (began on 6 October 1942 in Magdalene, and ended on 20 February 1943 in Bordeaux) lasted for 136 days.

 Atlantic 2nd mission (Indian Ocean 1st mission):

 The second and last mission of Cagni began on 29 June 1943 and ended in Durban on 20 September 1943, lasted for over 84 days.

 She was commanded by Lieutenant Commander Joseph Roselli Lorenzini on this mission.
 She had received orders to proceed to Singapore, to attack merchant shipping in the South Atlantic and Indian Ocean, and returned with a load of rubber and tin.

 On 17 July 1943, off the Canary Islands, she encountered a steamer of 5,500 GRT of unknown nationality.
 On 25 July, she torpedoed the 22,071 GRT UK armed merchant cruiser HMS Asturias (in position 06°52'N; 20°45'W).
 Asturias' boiler room and machinery spaces were flooded and she lost all power, but the badly damaged AMC managed to escape to Freetown under tow.
 On 30 July Ammiraglio Cagni crossed the equator, and on 28 August, she entered into Indian Ocean.

 On 8 or 9 September, while just 1,800 miles from Singapore, she received the news of the armistice and was ordered to make the port of Durban.
-On 20 September, she arrived, was intercepted by HMS Jasmine and escorted into Durban, where she formally surrendered to the UK.
+On 20 September, she arrived, was intercepted by HMS Jasmine and escorted into Durban, where she was asked to surrender, probably by officers without knowledge of armistice terms, but she refused, as doing otherwise would have gone against armistice terms under the Cassibile Armistice.

+Thanks to the Italian admiral Raffaele De Courten's signing of an agreement with Andrew Cunningham that explicitly noted that the Italian ships would not have to surrender she was able to leave the UK already by late 1943.

 On 8 November, she left for Taranto, where she arrived on 2 January 1944.
 Based in Palermo, she was used for anti-submarine training activities for Allied planes.
 On 10 February 1948, she was decommissioned and later broken up.